awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.

 Use this key to compare the tag key\-value pair that was passed in the request with the tag pair that you specify in the policy\.
 For example, you could check whether the request includes the tag key `"Dept"` and that it has the value `"Accounting"`\.
 For more information, see [Controlling access during AWS requests](access_tags.md#access_tags_control-requests)\.
-+ **Availability** – This key is included in the request context when tags are passed in the request\.
++ **Availability** – This key is included in the request context when tag key\-value pairs are passed in the request\.
 When multiple tags are passed in the request, there is one context key for each tag key\-value pair\.
 + **Value type** – Single\-valued

 This context key is formatted `"aws:RequestTag/tag-key":"tag-value"` where *tag\-key* and *tag\-value* are a tag key and value pair\.
 Tag keys and values are not case\-sensitive\.
 This means that if you specify `"aws:RequestTag/TagKey1": "Value1"` in the condition element of your policy, then the condition matches a request tag key named either `TagKey1` or `tagkey1`, but not both\.